pete-hayes/configure-google-drive-netskope-ssl/README.md

 - **LOG_MODE** — choose `cli`, `file`, or `both`

 ## Future Updates
+- Support for passing tenant FQDN and organization ID as command-line arguments, rather than hardcoding values in the script.
-A comparable script for Google Drive for Desktop on Windows is in development.
+- A comparable script for Google Drive for Desktop on Windows is in development.

 ## License
 Licensed under MIT — free to use, modify, and share, with no warranty.